Master's Thesis

 Department/Program chairs should submit the CV of an individual to the dean or designee for approval.
 Once approved, the Office of Graduate Education will maintain these approved lists for individual programs for three years without additional review.

-Individuals from other institutions may serve as voting members (not director) of the committee.
-If in a tenure-track or research faculty position in a relevant field at a university or research position in a National Laboratory, they are automatically eligible.
-If not, individuals must submit a current CV through the department chair for approval by the dean/designee.
+Individuals from other academic institutions may serve as voting members (not director) of the committee.
+If in a tenure-track or research faculty position in a relevant field at a university or research position in a National Laboratory, they are automatically eligible; if not, individuals must submit a current CV through the department chair for approval by the dean/designee.
 Once approved, the Office of Graduate Education will maintain these approved lists for individual programs.
 No more than one committee member can come from outside DU

 [1] Actively is defined as contributing to research in the last three to five years